IBM/istio101/workshop/exercise-2/README.md

 kubectl describe pod/poke2-1534738056
 ```

 There is a ton of output in here!
 Note that we have an `init-container` referenced, an `init-container` is a contianer that runs before the main application comes up.
 This is used all over Kubernetes.
-It's a great place to just run a little intializer script or what-have-you.
+It's a great place to just run a little intializer script or do other setup work.
 In this case the `init-container` runs a script that runs a bunch of `iptables` commands that reroute all network traffic through the sidecar.
 You can view the logs of that like this:

 ```bash
 kubectl logs poke2-1534738056 -c istio-init